richardanaya/aframe-inventory3d/README.md

 ![description](http://i.imgur.com/1kkp8i0.jpg)

-# install
+# Install

 ```bash
 npm install aframe-inventory3d
 ```

-#what is an inventory3D object?
+#What is an Inventory3D object?
 An inventory3D object is a scripted 3D object you can safely add to your aframe scene.
 The object is inserted into your scene by a simple reference to create the 3d entity:

 ```html